 The Authority strives to match direct expenses to the offsetting program revenue except for the investment costs related to the Regional Revenue Fund.
 Interest earned on the amounts held in the Regional Revenue Fund for approved & appropriated projects is retained by the fund and allocated to future projects.
-Investment costs are charged to the operating expenses of the General Fund and offset by member jurisdiction budget contributions.
+Investment costs are charged to the operating expenses of the General Fund.